All Butter Pie Crust

 Cons of all butter pie crust: they tend to shrink more when baked and don’t hold their shape as well

-Pros of a butter and shortening crust: still flaky, rich flavor, easy to work with, holds it shape better when baked or cut into decorations
+Pros of butter and shortening crust: still flaky, rich flavor, easy to work with, holds its shape better when baked or cut into decorations

-I have a great shortening and butter pie crust recipe if you’d like to test the difference yourself.
+Test it yourself!
+I have a great shortening and butter pie crust recipe if you’d like to see the difference.

 top view of all butter pie crust